random-applications/Source-Variability-Data/README.md

 >
 ```

-At this point, there are a number of possible entries for the program.
+At this point, there are several possible entries for the program.

 ##### Calling "quit"

-If ```quit``` is enterred into the user input entry, the program will end.
-Note that a similar result will be displayed for quitiing at any stage in the program.
+If ```quit``` is entered into the user input entry, the program will end.
+Note that a similar result will be displayed for quitting at any stage in the program.
 See the example below:

 ```
 Enter VgosDB session code(s):